 Music at Gloria Dei celebrates the hymns of the Christian tradition.
 These hymns are played on either the organ, piano, and/or guitar.
 We celebrate the gift of music, and relish the opportunity to be able to lift up the congregation through song.

-We have a voice choir and a hand bell choir that all are welcome to join.
+We have a hand bell choir that all are welcome to join.